owl-lab/owl_guide/book/project/jianxin_aeos.rst

     val make : unit -> t
     (** Create the tuner. *)

-    let tune : t -> unit
+    val tune : t -> unit
     (** Tuning process. *)

-    let save_data : t -> unit
+    val save_data : t -> unit
     (** Save tuned data to csv file for later analysis. *)

-    let to_string t -> string
+    val to_string t -> string
-    (** Convert the tuned paramter(s) to string to be written on file *)
+    (** Convert the tuned parameter(s) to string to be written on file *)

   end

 We expect that tuning does not have to be only about OpenMP parameters, and that different regression methods could be used in the future.
-For example, the `Theil–Sen estimator <https://www.tandfonline.com/doi/abs/10.1080/01621459.1968.10480934>`_ can be plugged in for parameter estimation.
+For example, the `Theil–Sen estimator <https://www.tandfonline.com/doi/abs/10.1080/01621459.1968.10480934>`_ can be plugged in for parameter estimation if necessary.
-In each module, arbitrary tuning procedures can be plugged in as long as the simple interface is satisfied.
+In each module, arbitrary tuning procedures can be plugged in as long as the interface is satisfied.

 The AEOS module is implemented in such way that brings little change to the main Owl library.
 The code can be viewed in this `pull request <https://github.com/owlbarn/owl/pull/332>`_, and is now merged into the main branch of Owl.
-You only need to switch the *ENABLE_OPENMP* flag from :math:`0` to :math:`1` in the `dune file <https://github.com/owlbarn/owl/blob/master/src/owl/dune>`_ to use this feature.
+You only need to switch the *ENABLE_OPENMP* flag from :math:`0` to :math:`1` in the `dune file <https://github.com/owlbarn/owl/blob/master/src/owl/dune>`_ to try this feature.

 Evaluation
 -----------------------------------------------------

 To evaluate the performance of tuned OpenMP thresholds parameters, we need a metric to compare two thresholds.
-Note that the effect of using the tuned parameters depends on the input sizes, and given two thresholds, any input ndarray of size that smaller than the smaller threshold or larger than the larger threshold can be considered not affected.
+Note that the effect of using the tuned parameters depends on the input sizes, and given two thresholds, any input ndarray of size that smaller than the smaller one or larger than the larger one can be considered not affected.

-Therefore, one metric to measure the difference of two thresholds can be calculated in such way: we generate a series of ndarray, whose sizes grow by certain steps until they reach a given maximum number; for each size that falls between these two thresholds, we calculate the performance improvement ratio of the OpenMP version function over the non-OpenMP version.
-The ratios are added up, and then amortised by the total number of generated ndarrays.
+Therefore, one metric to measure the difference of two thresholds can be calculated in such way: we generate a series of ndarrays, whose sizes grow by certain steps until they reach a given maximum number; for each size that falls between these two thresholds, we calculate the performance improvement ratio of the OpenMP version function over the non-OpenMP version.
+The ratios are added up, and then amortised by the total number of ndarrays.
 Hereafter we use this averaged ratio as performance metric.